hisana-nazeer/hirevalue/README.md

-# Value+Ed – AI Resume Worth Analyzer
+# Value+Ed – AI-Powered Résumé Worth Analyzer

-Value+Ed is an app that reads a user’s PDF résumé, extracts the text using PDF.js, sends it to an AI model for analysis, and displays a predicted "hire value" along with strengths and improvement suggestions.
+---

+Value+Ed helps job seekers understand the strengths, weaknesses, and real-world value of their résumé.
+Instead of guessing what to improve, users receive instant, AI-driven insights so they can upskill with purpose and accelerate their career growth.

+---

+## 🚩 Problem
+Most job seekers revise their résumés without knowing what actually matters to employers.
+They don’t know which skills are missing, which sections need strengthening, or how competitive their profile truly is.
+Traditional résumé reviews are slow, subjective, and often expensive.

+**Value+Ed solves this by giving fast, consistent, actionable insights powered by AI.**

+---

+## ✨ How It Works
+1. User uploads a PDF résumé.
+2. PDF.js extracts the text client-side.
+3. The extracted text is sent to an AI model.
+4. The model evaluates skills, clarity, formatting, seniority signals, and relevance.
+5. The app displays:
+   - Predicted **Hire Value**
+   - Key strengths
+   - Improvement suggestions
+   - Skill gaps and next-step guidance

+Everything runs smoothly in the browser with a modern UI.

 ---

 ## 🚀 Features